rahimialijan/My-Portfolio/README.md

 # 📖 [My-Portfolio] <a name="about-project"></a>

-> **[My-Portfolio]** is a full-stack application that combines React, SCSS, and Motion Frame on the frontend, and leverages Sanity Studio for the backend.
-This project serves as a full-stack solution to showcase my recent work, skills, and experiences, maintaining a comprehensive repository for the details and history of my recent projects
+> This is a full-stack application that combines React, SCSS, and Motion Frame on the frontend while leveraging Sanity Studio for the backend.
+This project serves as a comprehensive showcase of my recent work, skills, and experiences, providing a detailed repository for the history of my recent projects.

 ## 🛠 Built With <a name="built-with"></a>